Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

-The corresponding final learned elicited statistics for each replication are shown in the first two plots in Figure~\ref{fig:elicited-statistics-binom}.
-Each true quantile (x-axis) is plotted against its corresponding learned quantile (y-axis) for each replication.
+The corresponding final learned elicited statistics for each replication are shown in Figure~\ref{fig:elicited-statistics-binom}.
+In the first two plots, each true quantile (x-axis) is plotted against its corresponding learned quantile (y-axis) for each replication.
 Points that align perfectly with the diagonal dashed line represent a perfect match between true and learned quantiles.
 Points above the diagonal indicate that the learned quantiles are higher than the true ones (and vice versa for lower points).
-Additionally, in the rightmost plot in Figure~\ref{fig:elicited-statistics-binom}, we present the true (red) and learned (orange) correlations between the marginal priors.
-Consistent with successful convergence, the elicited statistics, including the correlations, are accurately learned across all replications.
+Accuracy of the learned correlation information is presented in Figure~\ref{fig:elicited-statistics-binom}.
+The true (red) correlation matches perfectly with the learned (black) correlations.

-\paragraph{Evaluation Stage} Finally, we can examine the prior distribution learned by each of the 30 replications.
-Figure~\ref{fig:priors-binom}b displays the learned marginal priors for each replication in grey.
-Since all priors closely align with the ground truth (indicated by the dotted black line), the different seeds are visually indistinguishable.
-These results suggest that the set of elicited statistics provides sufficient information to practically identify model \ref{M1}.
-This conclusion is further supported by the weights used for model averaging, depicted in Figure~\ref{fig:priors-binom}a.
-The weights represent the relative performance of each replication based on their total loss (see Section~\ref{subsec: evaluation-results} for details).
-All replications perform equally well, resulting in a uniform weighting scheme.
-The corresponding model average is depicted via a dashed black line in Figure~\ref{fig:priors-binom}b.
-In this example, all learned marginal priors, the ground truth, and the model average coincide, showcasing an ideal scenario.
+\paragraph{Evaluation Stage} Finally, we examine the learned prior distributions.
+Figure~\ref{fig:priors-binom} shows the learned marginal priors for each replication, alongside the results from the model averaging approach.
+The weights used for model averaging are shown in the upper plot of Figure~\ref{fig:priors-binom} and reflect the relative performance of each replication based on their total loss (see Section~\ref{subsec:evaluation-results} for details).
+In this case, all replications perform similarly well, resulting in an almost uniform weighting scheme.
+The resulting averaged prior is represented by the solid red line in the lower plot, shown together with the learned priors from each replication.